Post 16 Alumni

 - In Year 13, Manreet had university interviews at the University of Oxford and Imperial College London; he successfully passed both.

 Manreet achieved: AAA in his A-levels.
-He has taken a gap year, working as an academic tutor.
-In September 2021, he will be going to the University of Oxford to study Earth Sciences.
+He took a gap year, working as an academic tutor, and then in September 2021 began studying Earth Sciences at the University of Oxford.

 Manreet on Greenford: